hxpe-dev/kotofetch/README.md

 ```

 ## Contributing
-Contributions are welcome!
+Contributions are welcome (donations too, they support me a lot in my work)!
 Here's how you can help:
 1. **Fork** the repository.
 2. **Clone** your fork locally:
 ```bash